Thermality versus objectivity: can they peacefully coexist?: Introduction

 The (classical) second law of thermodynamics generally states that entropy increases over time.
-Following this strictly, we may imagine that in the far distant future, the entire universe will reach an equilibrium where entropy can no longer increase: this concept is known as ``heat death'', which can be found in early writings of Bailly, Kelvin, Clausius and von Helmholtz (see references in \citep{Brush1996}).
-An alternative, recent, version of heat death would see a universe comprise mostly of vacuum and very far separated particles such that no work is done: this is ``cosmological heat death'' \citep{Adams1997}.
-There are some caveats to the concept of heat death of the universe: beyond whether or not thermodynamics can be applied at the universal level, it is known that after a sufficiently long time, Poincar\'e recurrences will return the system/universe to its prior states \citep{Dyson2002}.
-Furthermore, the discovery of dark energy and the accelerating rate of expansion of the universe \citep{Riess1998} leads to other theories of the universe's ultimate fate such as the ``big rip'' \citep{Caldwell2003}.
+Following this strictly, we may imagine that in the far distant future, the entire universe will reach an equilibrium where entropy can no longer increase: this concept is known as ``heat death'', which can be found in early writings of Bailly, Kelvin, Clausius and von Helmholtz (see references in~\citep{Brush1996}).
+An alternative, recent, version of heat death would see a universe composed mostly of vacuum and very far separated particles such that no work is done: this is ``cosmological heat death''~\citep{Adams1997}.
+There are some caveats to the concept of heat death of the universe: beyond whether or not thermodynamics can be applied at the universal level, it is known that after a sufficiently long time, Poincar\'e recurrences will return the system/universe to its prior states~\citep{Dyson2002}.
+Furthermore, the discovery of dark energy and the accelerating rate of expansion of the universe~\citep{Riess1998} leads to other theories of the universe's ultimate fate such as the ``big rip''~\citep{Caldwell2003}.

 These caveats aside, on more familiar temporal and spatial human scales, both classical and quantum objects can thermalise.
-In fact, thermalisation is quite fundamental: in fairly generic conditions, a local subsystem (of a greater state) will likely be close to thermal \citep{Popescu2006}.
-We also see that many everyday physical objects in our environments have the same approximate temperature as the environment.
+In fact, thermalisation is quite fundamental: in fairly generic conditions, a local subsystem (of a greater state) will likely be close to thermal~\citep{Popescu2006}.
+We also see that many everyday physical objects have the same approximate temperature as their environment.
 This thermality appears to contradict with \emph{objectivity}.
-In Quantum Darwinism, a system state is considered objective if multiple copies of its information exist, which is mathematically expressed as (classical) correlations between the system and its environment \citep{Le2019,Horodecki2015}.
+In Quantum Darwinism, a system state is considered objective if multiple copies of its information exist, which is mathematically expressed as (classical) correlations between the system and its environment~\citep{Le2019,Horodecki2015}.
 The quintessential example is of the visual information carried in the photon environment.
-However, information and correlations have an associated \emph{energy} \citep{Huber2015,Perarnau-Llobet2015}, and naively, this information should not survive under the process of thermalisation.
+However, information and correlations have an associated \emph{energy}~\citep{Huber2015,Perarnau-Llobet2015}, and naively, this information should not survive under the process of thermalisation.
+For example, in the model analysed by \citet{Riedel2012}, some level of objectivity emerges at finite time, before equilibration sets in; in the model analysed by \citet{Mirkin2021}, tuning certain parameters produces either objectivity or thermalisation, but not both.

 Furthermore, there is a distance-scale difference.
 Quantum Darwinism requires strong (classical) correlations between two or indeed many more systems, some of which will invariably be very distant from each other---for example, we can view galaxies billions of light years away.
 In contrast, thermalisation favours realistic settings that have no or rapidly decaying correlations between distant subsystems of the universe.